 Our Cancellation Policy

-We will accept, without penalty, any cancellations due to travel restrictions, public health advisories, national park closures, or your contracting of COVID-19.
+We will accept, without penalty, any cancellations due to travel restrictions or your contracting of COVID-19.
 We do not want to cause any financial hardship for guests who are unable to make a trip to the Canadian Rockies, or who test positive for COVID-19 once they are here.

-If your guide contracts COVID-19, you will be notified, and any trips that fall within the recovery period of the guide will be cancelled.
+If your guide contracts COVID-19, you will be notified, and any trips that fall within the suggested self-isolation period of the guide (5 days) will be cancelled.

 Since the response to the COVID-19 outbreak is in constant flux, everything listed above is subject to change.
-We revise this information regularly as the situation evolves, usually every one to two weeks.
+We revise this information regularly as the situation evolves, usually every few months.

 In the meantime, we ask you to look after yourselves, your loved ones, and your friends & neighbours.